 Volt is a culture and language programme for children and young people.
-It aims to make young people interested in the language, art and culture of other countries.
+It aims to make young people interested in each other’s arts, culture and language.

 The target group consists of persons under the age of 25 in the Nordic region.